Ontario Roads - Highway 2/CR-RR 2

 From the age of this sign, it's clear this was never Highway 31.
 The Myers Point sign is for a dead-end with about 10 houses on it, and refers to the street name itself (no "Road" afterward).
 Both are at the same intersection.

-The Ogdensburg-Prescott Bridge, located east of both towns, linking New York to Ontario from NY 812 to Highway 16.
+At the Prescott-Ogdensburg International Bridge, located east of both towns, linking New York to Ontario from NY 812 to Highway 16.
 NY 812 connects to NY 37, which has absolutely nothing to do with US 37.
 The last sign gets it right, but with the NJ-style black background (I'm sure they just borrowed a shield from NYSDOT and stuck it on).
-Unlike some other old signs on former Highway 2, Highway 16 is still a provincial route, but now only exists to get traffic to the Highway 416 freeway - after that, it's just CR 44.
+Unlike some other old signs on former Highway 2, Highway 16 is still a provincial highway, but now only exists to get traffic to the Highway 416 freeway - after that, it's just CR 44.

 Older guide cutouts at CR 14 in Ingleside (first photo) and CR 35 in Long Sault (second and third photos), both part of the township of South Stormont in the United Counties of Stormont, Dundas, and Glengarry (hereafter referred to as S D G, as you'll see soon).
 Sault means "rapids," from the French for "jump."
 The fourth photo's bilingual sign is at CR 33, Power Dam Drive west of Cornwall.